MaRuCien/hello-world/README.md

 There are a few different types of data we can store in variables.

-.
-Numbers
+- Numbers
-.
-Strings: pieces of text
+*Strings: pieces of text
-.
-Booleans: true/false values
++Booleans: true/false values
-.
-Arrays: a single object that contains multiple values enclosed in square brackets and separated by commas.
+-Arrays: a single object that contains multiple values enclosed in square brackets and separated by commas.
-.
-Objects: in programming, an object is a structure of code that models a real-life object.
+*Objects: in programming, an object is a structure of code that models a real-life object.
 You can have a simple object that represents a box and contains information about its width, length, and height, or you could have an object that represents a person, and contains data about their name, height, weight, what language they speak, how to say hello to them, and more.